 Large Skin Parasites

-Symptoms: scratching; individual parasites are visible on skin.
+Symptoms: scratching; individual parasites are visible on the skin.

 Cause: fish lice (Argulus) are round and almost transparent, lying flat against the skin; anchor worms (Lernaea) are worm-like, attached at one end; leeches are also roughly worm-like but attached at both ends.
 All are more common in ponds than in aquaria.

 Treatment: remove with tweezers, and apply antiseptic to the site.
-For serious pond infestations treat with 1.125 ?
-1.8 mg per 4.5 litre (1 gallon) of Metriphonate (an insecticide).
+For serious pond infestations treat with 1.125 to 1.8 mg per 4.5 litre (1 gallon) of Metriphonate (an insecticide).